omerdr/stocks/README.md

     Taking in recommendations and prices and outputs a histogram.
 For every type of recommendation (buy/sell/etc), what was the price change a year after the recommendation was given (in percentage).

+## merge_analysts_with_quotes.py
+    A newer version of price_change_hist.py, cleaned up (uses myutils and financial_utils) and added support for start/end of quarter quotes (instead of current date and precisely a year from now).
+This support allows creating a baseline for comparing analyst recommendations.

 ## draw_distributions.py
     one of the outputs of price_change_hist.py is a pickle saved to ranking.pkl, that contains a dict where the keys are the status (buy/sell/etc), and the value is a list of all the percentage changes a year from the recommendation.